SuJingyu111/flink_cached_test/README.md

 2. Clone flink_state_cache_test.

 3. There are two tests in this repository.
-The first one is a job using sliding window using google cluster data, the second one is a synthetic workload of key count.
+The first one named exercise3.StatefulBusyMachines is a job using sliding window using google cluster data, the second one named ValueSate.ValueStateDemo is a synthetic workload of key count.
 Both use ValueState.

 4. Pick one of the demo as Flink Job, and use maven to package.